nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Revert a recently deleted internship application : `revert`

-Reverts recent delete command and restores the relevant data to the end of the current internship applications list.
+Reverts the most recent delete command and restores the relevant data to the end of the current internship applications list.

 Format: `revert`

 Examples:
 1. Assume the most recent delete command was `delete 2` which has data `n/Tech j/Job`, the data was removed from the applications list.
-2. Command `revert` restores the entries at the back the application list, which has effect similar to `add  n/Tech j/Job`.
+2. Command `revert` restores the internship application entry at the back the application list, which has an effect similar to `add  n/Tech j/Job`.

 **This command is only able to restore current session's data, all the deleted / cleared data will be permanently deleted if command `exit` is executed.**